Features of long-term care insurance

 • Compound on an index - Your benefits grow based on the actual rate of LTC inflation or a stock market index.

-If you can afford it, we highly recommend adding compound inflation protection to your policy.
+Our take: If you can afford it, get 3% compound inflation protection.
 It can make a significant difference in covering future care costs.

 Death benefit